glioympas/glioympas/README.md

 - 💙 Passion for software using Laravel, PHP & other tools.

-- 💻 Currently experimenting with Go & Software Arhitecture.
+- 💻 Currently experimenting with Go & Software Architecture.

 📫 My [Linkedin Profile](https://www.linkedin.com/in/george-lioympas/)